gabbyprovan/con2020/README.md

 | `CartesianIn`                             |                 | `True`        | If `True` (default) then the input coordinates are expected to be in Cartesian right-handed SIII coordinates.
 If `False` then right-handed spherical polar SIII coordinates will be expected. |
 | `CartesianOut`                            |                 | `True`        | If `True` the output magnetic field components will be in right-handed Cartesian SIII coordinates.
 If `False` then the output will be such that it has radial, meridional and azimuthal components. |
 | `Edwards`                                 |                 | `True`        | If `True` (default) then the Edwards et al 2001 divergence-free equations are used for the analytical model.
 If `False` then the original equations of Connerney et al 1981 will be used. |

+*Default current densities used here are averages provided in Connerney et al., 2020 (see Figure 6), but can vary from one pass to the next.
+Table 2 of Connerney et al., 2020 provides a list of both current densities for 23 out of the first 24 perijoves of Juno.

 The `con2020.Test()` function should produce the following: